Mein Kampf: United States

-In the United States, Mein Kampf can be found at many community libraries and can be bought, sold and traded in bookshops, as it is protected by the First Amendment to the United States Constitution's freedom of speech and freedom of the press clauses.
+In the United States, Mein Kampf can be found at many community libraries and can be bought, sold, and traded: it is protected by the First Amendment to the United States Constitution as a matter of freedom of speech and of freedom of the press.
 The U.S. government seized the copyright in September 1942 during the Second World War under the Trading with the Enemy Act and in 1979, Houghton Mifflin, the U.S. publisher of the book, bought the rights from the government pursuant to 28 CFR 0.47.
 More than 15,000 copies are sold a year.
 In 2016, Houghton Mifflin Harcourt reported that it was having difficulty finding a charity that would accept profits from the sales of its version of Mein Kampf, which it had promised to donate.

 Online availability

 In 1999, the Simon Wiesenthal Center documented that the book was available in Germany via major online booksellers such as Amazon and Barnes & Noble.
 After a public outcry, both companies agreed to end these sales to addresses in Germany.
 In March 2020, Amazon banned sales of new and second-hand copies of Mein Kampf, and several other Nazi publications, on its platform.
 The book remains available on Barnes and Noble's website.
 It is also available in multiple languages, including German, at the Internet Archive.
-One of the first complete English translations was published by James Vincent Murphy in 1939.
-The Murphy translation of the book is freely available on Project Gutenberg Australia.
+One of the first complete English translations, completed by James Vincent Murphy in 1939, is freely available on Project Gutenberg Australia.